 - You will be responsible for transporting your child to any school you name as a preference unless you have a statutory entitlement.

-- Please ensure you fully complete the applicant details section of the application form including supplying a phone number.
+- Please ensure you fully complete the applicant details section of the application form including supplying a phone number and email address.
 School Transport use a texting service to notify parents of changes to transport arrangements and require accurate and up to date details.

 Applying for University Technical Colleges and studio schools